-- Firms support their customers through a period of payment difficulties and uncertainty, including by considering their other debts and essential living costs. - Firms recognise vulnerability and respond to the particular needs of vulnerable customers. - Firms have systems, processes and adequately trained staff, with any staff incentives aligned with providing their customers with the help they need. - Customers should receive the support they need in managing their finances, including through self-help and money guidance.
-Firms should signpost or refer them to debt advice if this meets their needs and circumstances. - 1.6 Firms should provide support to customers that reflects the uncertainties and challenges that many customers will face in the coming months. - 1.7 Section 3 of this guidance focuses specifically on how firms should support customers who have already benefitted from payment deferrals under the Payment Deferral guidance. - 1.8 Section 7 of this guidance applies in relation to all customers. - 1.9 The remainder of the guidance is relevant to all customers who are experiencing payment difficulties as a result of circumstances related to coronavirus and who need more tailored support.
+- 1.6 The June Guidance will expire on 31 October, but we will keep this under review depending on how the wider situation develops.
+We will consider publishing new guidance or making rules if appropriate. - 1.7 In line with the standards we always expect from firms, we want firms to deliver the following outcomes: - Customers receive appropriate forbearance that is in their interests after consideration of their individual circumstances. - Firms support their customers through a period of payment difficulties and uncertainty, including by considering their other debts and essential living costs. - Firms recognise vulnerability and respond to the particular needs of vulnerable customers. - Firms have systems, processes and adequately trained staff, with any staff incentives aligned with providing their customers with the help they need. - Customers should receive the support they need in managing their finances, including through self-help and money guidance.
+Firms should signpost or refer them to debt advice if this meets their needs and circumstances. - 1.8 Section 3 of this guidance focuses on how firms should support customers who have already benefitted from payment deferrals under the June guidance. - 1.9 The remainder of this guidance is relevant to firms dealing both with customers who have benefitted from payment deferrals under the June guidance, and those who experience payment difficulties as a result of circumstances related to coronavirus after 31 October.